 - You will be surprised how strict some foreign country regulations are when it comes to prescribing medications and the last thing you need is to have serious legal issues.

-I like to buy the individual packets, instead of the bottles.
+I like to buy individual packets, instead of bottles.
 It’s more convenient and saves me a lot of space when packing.
-I rather have them in individual packets than loose in a small ziplock bag.
+I rather have them in individual packets than lose them in a small ziplock bag.